Down-step statistics in generalized Dyck paths: Down-step statistics: A generating function approach

 \end{proposition} \begin{proof} Differentiating the expression in \eqref{eq:S_{t, 1}} twice with respect to $u$ and setting $u = 1$ yields

 Extracting coefficients of each term via Lemma \ref{lem:cauchy} gives the result in the proposition. \end{proof}

-When $r \geq 2$ the system of functional equations as well as the calculations become trickier -- here there are now three possible configurations with reference to \eqref{eq:symbolic-decomposition}: \begin{enumerate} \item the sequence of down-steps between the $r$-th and $(r+1)$-th up-steps exists entirely within the path from $\mathcal{S}_{k-i-1}$, \item the sequence of down-steps between the $r$-th and $(r+1)$-th up-steps exists entirely within the path from $\mathcal{S}_{t}$, and \item the sequence of down-steps between the $r$-th and $(r+1)$-th up-steps consists of the final down-steps of the path from $\mathcal{S}_{k-i-1}$, the $k-i$ intermediate down-steps, and the initial down-steps of the path from $\mathcal{S}_t$ (illustrated in Figure \ref{fig:third-bullet}). \end{enumerate}
+When $r \geq 2$ the system of functional equations as well as the calculations become trickier --- here there are now three possible configurations with reference to the symbolic decomposition in \eqref{eq:symbolic-decomposition}: the sequence of down-steps between the $r$-th and $(r+1)$-th up-steps \begin{enumerate} \item lies entirely within the path from $\mathcal{S}_{k-i-1}$, \item lies entirely within the path from $\mathcal{S}_{t}$, and \item consists of the final down-steps of the path from $\mathcal{S}_{k-i-1}$, the $k-i$ intermediate down-steps, and the initial down-steps of the path from $\mathcal{S}_t$ (illustrated in Figure \ref{fig:third-bullet}). \end{enumerate}

 This leads to the general functional equation for $r \geq 2$,